With Christmas on the horizon I thought it would be nice to share a little round up of advent and nativity activities for toddlers and preschoolers.

 Advent starts the fourth Sunday before Christmas which means that the date changes slightly each year.
-In 2018 it starts on 2nd December, in 2019 it will start on 1st December and in 2010 it will start on 29th November.
+In 2019 it will start on 1st December and in 2020 it will start on 29th November.

-These nativity story stones are a great way to discus the telling of the story with younger kids as they can help put them in the correct order
+These nativity story stones are great for older preschoolers to try their hand at and they’re also a great way to discus the telling of the story with younger kids as they can help put them in the correct order.

-I adore this nativity sensory bin which would be perfect for toddlers to play with
+I adore this nativity sensory bin from Happy Hooligans which would be perfect for toddlers to play with.

 This paper plate manger would be great for toddlers as even younger ones would be able to paint the manger itself.